nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Garai (2086/6)

   * Sprigg - Target Garai
-    * 1 / 2 /2 (Stop if Garai attacks)
+    * Get to Level 5 (Stop if Garai attacks)
     * DoppelGanger WightKnight (Do this later if Garai attacked)
   * Harle - Get to Level 4 - Diminish
   * Sprigg (if Garai attacked earlier) - Get to Level 5 - DoppelGanger WightKnight
-  * WightKnight - 2 / 3
+  * Lynx - 1 / 1 / 2 - Strengthen WightKnight
-  * Lynx - 1 / 1 - Strengthen WightKnight
+  * WightKnight - 2 / 3 (or 3 / 3, whichever is approriate)
-  * Harle - 1 TurnBlack anyone that is not Garai
+  * Harle - 1 - TurnBlack anyone that is not Garai (or Heal All)
-  * WightKnight - 2 / 3
+  * WightKnight - 3 / 3
   * Lynx - 1 / 1 / 2 - GlideHook
-  * WightKnight - 2 / 3
+  * WightKnight - 3 / 3
   * Heal with Consumables
   * **SPLIT AFTER THE WIN MENU**